 Mistake #5 Not Checking what is Included when you Buy your Trampoline

 Some trampolines come with ladders, basketball hoops and other accessories.
 Some do not.
-When you are purchasing your trampoline, ensure you check what you are getting.
+When you are comparing the costs of trampolines, before you purchase, ensure you check what you are getting.
 If yours does not come withwind stakes, consider buying those for windy weather or you could have a damaged trampoline (or house!)

 Some trampolines also require you to purchase the ladder separately.
 A few extra minutes of research will ensure you are not frustrated when you are installing your trampoline!